moveocracy/acts_as_list/README.md

     todo_list.last.move_higher

 ## Notes
-If the `position` column has a default value, then there is a slight change in behavior, i.e if you have 4 items in the list, and you insert 1, with a default position 0, it would be pushed to the bottom of the list.
+If the `slot` column has a default value, then there is a slight change in behavior, i.e if you have 4 items in the list, and you insert 1, with a default slot 0, it would be pushed to the bottom of the list.
 Please look at the tests for this and some recent pull requests for discussions related to this.

-All `position` queries (select, update, etc.) inside gem methods are executed without the default scope (i.e. `Model.unscoped`), this will prevent nasty issues when the default scope is different from `acts_as_list` scope.
+All `slot` queries (select, update, etc.) inside gem methods are executed without the default scope (i.e. `Model.unscoped`), this will prevent nasty issues when the default scope is different from `acts_as_list` scope.

 ## Versions
 All versions `0.1.5` onwards require Rails 3.0.x and higher.